 - One letter of recommendation furnished by a healthcare professional who has known the applicant for at least 6 months.

 - Letters that collectively address the applicant’s academic aptitude and performance in the clinical environment.

 Pre-Admissions Healthcare Experience:

-Previous direct patient care healthcare experience is required and is an indication to the Admissions Committee of an applicant’s awareness of and commitment to a career in healthcare.
+Previous direct patient care healthcare experience in the United States is required and is an indication to the Admissions Committee of an applicant’s awareness of and commitment to a career in healthcare.
 A minimum of 1,000 hours of direct, hands-on, healthcare experience which must be completed prior to application, is required of all applicants.
 Experience can be paid or volunteer, but clinical hours earned toward a degree are not applicable.